-Creamy chicken and mushroom pasta with peas is an easy, one-pot complete dinner that’s ready in about 30 minutes!
+Creamy chicken and mushroom pasta with peas is an easy, cheesy, one-pot pasta dinner that’s ready in about 30 minutes!

 But I'm guessing you're more interested in that there big ole pot of pasta goodness. 😉

 As we get further into the fall craziness, with holiday season on its heels, I’m bringing you a quick and easy dinner recipe today.
 (Though, yes, I bring you quick + easy recipes most days!)

 One-pot creamy chicken and mushroom pasta with peas is simple enough for a weeknight dinner but lovely enough for company — and it can definitely serve a crowd!

 In fact, I made it during a family beach trip this past spring.
 It was an easy one to pick up ingredients for when we were away from home and staying at a condo that didn’t have anything.
 And everyone — and I mean, everyone — went back for seconds.

 It may be because it’s so creamy with 3, count ‘em, THREE cheeses!

 And although that sounds pretty decadent, it’s overall a really light and healthy dinner.
 Oh, and easy, too.
 Always a win in my book!